JetBrains/teamcity-documentation/topics/viewing-build-agent-details.md

   * CPU rank: the result of the bundled CPU benchmark.
 Note that the benchmark results can depend on the JVM version and options used by the agent.
 For example, `-server` JVM option has a significant influence on the results.
 CPU benchmark also affects the way how the server distributes builds among agents.
 If a build duration estimate cannot be calculated for an agent (there were no builds in the history ran on this agent), TeamCity chooses the fastest agent basing on the CPU benchmark value.
   * the [pool](configuring-agent-pools.md) the agent belongs to
   * the agent launcher version
+  * the [Open Terminal](install-and-start-teamcity-agents.md#Debug+Agents+Remotely) button.
+Opens an interactive browser-based shell.
+Available to users with the *"Invoke interactive agent terminals"* permission (by default, this permission is granted to System and Project Administrators).
+See this help article to learn more: [](install-and-start-teamcity-agents.md#Debug+Agents+Remotely).
 * If there is a __running build__ on the agent, the page displays information on the build with the link to the [build results](working-with-build-results.md).
 * __Miscellaneous__: this section provides the options to
   * [Clean sources on the agent](clean-checkout.md)